arb-afk/Maze-Runner/DATA_STRUCTURES.md

-# Data Structures Used in MazeRunner X
+# Data Structures Used in MazeRunner

-This document provides a comprehensive breakdown of all data structures used throughout the MazeRunner X codebase, organized by category and usage context.
+This document provides a comprehensive breakdown of all data structures used throughout the MazeRunner codebase, organized by category and usage context.

 ## Table of Contents
 1. [Built-in Python Data Structures](#built-in-python-data-structures)